-Plains zebra, common zebra or Burchell’s Zebra (Equus quagga), is the most common species of zebra.
-An adult plains zebra can reach a height of 1.1-1.4 m (3.6-4.8 ft) at its shoulder and a length of 2-2.5 m (6.6-8.2 ft).
-Weights reach 175-385 kg (386-840 lb), with males often being 10% heavier than females.
-It is one of only three zebra species, with the other two being the mountain zebra (Equus zebra) and the endangered Grevy’s zebra (Equus grevyi).
-Zebras are thick-bodied with short legs and have a characteristic coat of black and white stripes.
+Plains zebra (Equus quagga), also known as the common zebra, is the most common species of zebra.
+It can reach up to 1.1-1.4 m (3.6-4.8 ft) at its shoulder and a length of 2-2.5 m (6.6-8.2 ft).
+Weights reach 175-385 kg (386-840 lb), with males often being 10 % heavier than females.
+It is one of three zebra species, with the other two being the mountain zebra (Equus zebra) and the endangered Grevy’s zebra (Equus grevyi).
+Zebras are thick bodied with short legs and have a characteristic coat of black and white stripes.
 The three species are distinctly different in their pattern, and the plains zebra itself has several subspecies which can be differentiated by coat pattern.
-The plains zebra is distinguished from the other two species by having black stripes going down and across its belly, whereas the other two have stripes that are cut short before an all white belly.
+The plains zebra is distinguished from the other two species by having black stripes going down and across its belly, whereas the other two have stripes that are cut short before an all-white belly.
 The Grevy’s zebra is probably the easiest to distinguish, as it has markedly narrower stripes than the other two.

 Zebras are highly social animals and live most of their lives in harems.
-A harem consists of one stallion and all his mares, including foals and young.
-For all males without harems, there are bachelor groups.
-Young males leave their natal group to join a bachelor group, and the oldest male will normally be the leader of such a group.
+A harem consists of one male, a stallion, and all his females, called mares, as well as foals and subadults.
+Young stallions leave their natal group to join bachelor groups, and the oldest male will normally be the leader of such a group.
 Though oldest, the leader of a bachelor group is seldom an old individual, as they normally stay in such groups until they are old enough to create their own harems.
-A stallion is very protective of his harem and will normally not allow any other males near his mares.
+Once a stallion has procured his own harem, he will be very protective of it and will normally not allow any other males near his mares.
 However, harems do often come together to form larger herds, and mares from different harems will then interact.

 A common question asked when it comes to zebras is: What functions do the stripes have?

 There are still no certain answers to this, but plenty of good theories have emerged.
-Some postulate the stripes are there as camouflage to hide the zebras in tall grass, shade and so forth, but evidence seems to go against this idea because of the zebra’s tendency to be loud and present in its behavior.
-An idea likely to be closer to the truth is a theory that the zebras have stripes in order to confuse predators, by making it harder for a predator to single out or focus on one individual as the zebras move, especially when in groups.
+Some postulate the stripes are there as camouflage to hide the zebras in tall grass, shade and so forth.
+Evidence seems to go against this idea because of the zebra’s tendency to be loud and present in its behavior.
+An idea likely to be closer to the truth is a theory that the zebras have stripes to confuse predators, by making it harder for a predator to single out or focus on one individual as the zebras move, especially when in groups.

 Another likely hypothesis is that the pattern has evolved for social reasons, as evidence suggest that zebras can tell each other apart.
 The stripes will help family members and harems stick together when moving and running from predators.

-Last but not least, there is a theory that zebras have stripes to avoid bites from the bloodsucking and disease-bearing tsetse-fly, as zebras are more susceptible to these diseases compared to other wild African mammals.
-The tsetse-fly needs the animal to be plain colored to successfully detect its target, and, because zebras are striped, they do actually get fewer bites than other animals.
+There is a third theory that zebras have stripes to avoid bites from the bloodsucking and disease-bearing tsetse fly, as zebras are more susceptible to these diseases compared to other wild African mammals.
+The tsetse fly needs the animal to be plain colored to successfully detect its target, and, because zebras are striped, they do actually get fewer bites than other animals.

-Zebras are actually quite succesful at escaping predators, and the stripes could be one reason for it, as was just explained.
+Zebras are quite successful at escaping predators, and the stripes could be one reason for it, as is explained above.
 Lions seem to prefer zebra over many other prey species, but rarely succeed at catching one.
 This is why you often see zebras with big scars on their backside from failed lion attacks.
 Catching zebras poses a great risk to any predator, as a kick to the head can be lethal.
 If a zebra manages to get some good kicks in on a potential attacker, the hunter might think twice before continuing the chase.

-The plains zebra is common throughout most of its now reduced range.
+The plains zebra is common throughout most of its now reduced range in East and Southern Africa, especially in protected areas.
+It is divided into six different subspecies, with no immediate threat any of these.
+The species is experiencing a reduction in numbers, however, and especially northern populations has seen a decline due to civil unrest and conflicts.
+In heavy war-thorn areas, populations have gone extinct.
+The main threats are poaching in the northern parts of its range and habitat loss in the southern.
 It is listed as near threatened on the IUCN Red List.
-It is divided into six different subspecies.
-Apart from the quagga (E. q. quagga), which is extinct, no subspecies are under immediate threat, although northern populations see a slight decline due to civil unrest and conflicts.
-In heavy war-thorn areas, populations have gone extinct.
-The main threats are poaching in the northern range and habitat loss in the southern.